Monday, September 22, 2025

 “But they shall serve the Lord their God, and David their King, whom I will raise up for them.”
 Jeremiah 30:9

 Instead of serving strangers they will serve the Lord.
-No king of David’s seed has held the scepter since the captivity.
-After the exile, Zerubbabel, though of David’s line, never claimed the title of “king.”
+None of King David’s seed has held the scepter since the captivity.
+After the exile, Zerubbabel, though of David’s family line, never claimed the title of “king.”
 The Son of David, Jesus Messiah, must therefore be meant.”
-(Jamieson Fausset Brown Commentary)
+[JFBC]

 “Therefore do not fear, O My servant Jacob, says the Lord, nor be dismayed, O Israel; for behold, I will save you from afar, and your seed from the land of their captivity.
 Jacob shall return, have rest and be quiet, and no one shall make him afraid.”
 Jeremiah 30:10